Fensterbank/novelai-voice-chat/README.md

         "list_devices": "l",
         "print_hotkeys": "h"
     },
+    // define what info should be printed to the console "output": {
+        "print_last_prompt": true,
+        "print_ai_response": true,
+        "print_transcription": true
+    },
+    // You may want to disable timestamps, since AI can get mad, if you don't talk to them for days.
+    "add_timestamps": true,
     // waiting time in ms before recording stops and transcribing starts "silence_duration": 900,
     // the device ids for playback and recording